 A transcript of proceedings is produced whenever an award is being made or varied.

-In all other matters a transcript of proceedings is produced only at the direction of the presiding member who will also decide if the transcript is to be restricted only to the parties.
+In all other matters a transcript of proceedings is produced only at the direction of the presiding member.

 If a transcript of proceedings is produced, a copy is provided without charge only to the parties who attended the hearing.